What to expect at your next visit

-- Tell us about any flu symptoms: When you call us or make your appointment, we will ask you if you have a fever, cough or shortness of breath.
+- Tell us about any symptoms: When you call us or make your appointment, we will ask you if you have a fever, cough or shortness of breath.
 We will also ask you questions about your travel history and if you have been in contact with anyone known to have COVID-19.
 We will ask you these questions again when you arrive at the health center, either at the front door or entrance, or once you are inside.
 Please answer these questions as accurately as possible so we can keep you and your community safe.
 We will not exclude you from receiving care if you have symptoms of COVID-19.

 - Wear a mask covering your nose and mouth while inside the health center.
 The mask must be kept in place unless your provider asks you to remove it for treatment.
 If you do not have a mask, our staff at the health center will provide you with one.
 Patients are also not allowed to take the mask off to eat, drink or talk on the phone while they are in the health center.

 - Wash your hands: After you check in at the health center, please take a moment to wash your hands in the restroom.
 Wash your hands with warm water and soap for 20 seconds.
 Dry them completely with a paper towel or hand dryer.
 (You should wash your hands often at home and work, too.)
 Try to limit the number of surfaces you touch.
 Don’t touch your face with your hands.
 Instead, use a tissue and then throw the tissue away.

 - Cover your coughs and sneezes: Cough and sneeze only into a tissue or your elbow, not your hands.
 Even if you have a chronic cough or allergies, you should always cover your nose and mouth with a tissue or your elbow when you cough or sneeze.
 If you used a tissue, throw it away immediately.